smcguire56/BrexitVsGoodFridayUnityGame/README.md

 Game now has a map that the player can interact with, using tiles.
 Later going to add more levels and enemy ai.

+# Current Dev update as of 9/11/2018

+Fixed enemy spawning bug and configured the initial level.

 Brexit Vs Good Friday
 Created by - Cian Gannon
 Developed by - Sean McGuire